Surf Nazis Must Die

-Surf Nazis Must Die is a 1987 American post-apocalyptic action exploitation film directed by Peter George and starring Gail Neely, Barry Brenner, and Robert Harden.
-It was produced by The institute, a production company formed by George, Craig A. Colton and Robert Tinnell, and distributed by Troma Entertainment, a company known for its low-budget exploitation films.
+Surf Nazis Must Die is a 1987 American post-apocalyptic exploitation action film directed by Peter George, and starring Gail Neely, Barry Brenner and Robert Harden.
+It was produced by The Institute, a production company formed by George, Craig A. Colton and Robert Tinnell, and distributed by Troma Entertainment, a company known for low-budget exploitation films.

 Plot

 An earthquake leaves the California coastline in ruins and reduces the beaches to a state of chaos.
-A group of neo-Nazis led by Adolf (Brenner), the self-proclaimed "Führer of the new beach", takes advantage of the resulting chaos by fighting off several rival surfer gangs to seize control of the beaches.
-Meanwhile, an African American oil well worker named Leroy (Harden) is killed by the surf Nazis while jogging on the beach.
-Leroy's mother, "Mama" Washington (Neely), devastated by the loss of her son, vows revenge.
+A group of neo-Nazis led by Adolf, the self-proclaimed "Führer of the new beach", takes advantage of the resulting chaos by fighting off several rival surfer gangs to seize control of the beaches.

+Meanwhile, an African American oil well worker named Leroy is killed by the surf Nazis while jogging on the beach.
+Leroy's mother, "Mama" Washington, devastated by the loss of her son, vows revenge.
 After arming herself with a handgun and grenades, she breaks out of her retirement home and exacts vengeance on the Surf Nazis.